Using CustomConfig Git

 haproxy.conf as one of the files there.
 You might also see

-nginx.conf since you will always have web servers on your stack.
+nginx.conf since you will always have web servers on your application.

-Now open the file you want to change in your favourite text editor.
+Now open the file you want to change in your favorite text editor.
 Once done, save the file and commit your changes like any normal git workflow:

 $ git commit -m "increate nginx pool size" $ git push origin master

 CustomConfig git workflow

 It’s important to know when your changes are going to be pushed to your servers.

 Any changes made to CustomConfig files in the UI will be applied to CustomConfig git repository as well.